bufbuild/plugins/.github/ISSUE_TEMPLATE/plugin-request-for-buf-schema-registry.md

 **Does the plugin have default options?**

-We're mainly interested if there is a default set of options that should be set.
+We're interested to know if there is a set of default plugin options that will work for most users.

 **Does this plugin have runtime dependencies?**